Out of all the different types of bohemian rugs, here’s one you probably don’t know of: the Moldavian floral rug!

 During the winter, these amazing floral rugs were woven by weavers who didn’t work in the fields.
-Most Moldovan floral rugs were intended for personal use.
+Most Moldavian floral rugs were intended for personal use.
 When they were sold, they were sold at a very expensive price because of the time-consuming work required.
-Moldovan floral rugs were often given to brides as a dowry.
+Moldavian floral rugs were often given to brides as a dowry.
 The bride who had several floral rugs as wedding gifts was considered rich.

-The Moldovan rug was used as a wall decoration.
+The Moldavian floral rug was used as a wall decoration.
 Every respectable peasant had one, one was found in every room.
 The most beautiful rugs were reserved for reception rooms.
 As a wall carpet, the Moldavian kilim rug had both a decorative function and was used for thermal insulation.
 The Moldavian floral rug is woven entirely of wool, which insulates well from the cold.

 Our Moldavian floral rugs vary in size.
 Most are large, 2m x 3m and above.
 This can be explained by the fact that they were intended to cover the entire main wall of a room.
-Smaller Moldavian rugs are rare.
+Smaller Moldavian kilim rugs are rare.
 We have a few in our collection.

-Even though they have been around for at least a hundred years, Moldovan floral rugs are new on the home-decorating market.
+Even though they have been around for at least a hundred years, Moldavian floral rugs are new on the home-decorating market.
 They were discovered fifteen years ago.
 The interest in these colourful rugs is an opportunity because they are no longer made due to lack of interest in the region and the complexity of the production process.